 About Probation Violations, Penalties And Defense

-- Undergoing periodic drug testing and completing a drug treatment program
+- Submit to drug testing and treatment

+Any violation of the terms of your release can mean going back to court for a hearing and possible reincarceration.
 It’s critical to hire a probation violation defense attorney if you’ve been arrested on a probation violation or been given notice to appear before a judge.